SpawnCampGames/Resources/101/Singleton.md

 }
 ```

-While the reference to the script is static, meaning that it is the same in any and all instances of the class, the instance that it points to is not.
-Meaning that, while the reference can only ever point to one instance of the script, it’s possible to have more than one instance of the singleton in the scene.
+While the *static reference* can only ever point to one instance of the script, it’s possible to have more than one instance of the singleton in the scene.
-Which is why it’s important to make sure that there is only ever one instance of the singleton by checking to see if the static reference, if there is one, matches the script instance.
+Which is why it’s important to make sure that there is only ever one instance of the singleton.
-Then, if it doesn’t match, the script knows that it’s a duplicate and it can delete itself.

 ⭐
 ```csharp